-Between 2008 and 2011 he has been in charge as Chief of the Cardiology Division and Chief of the Cardiovascular Department of the Ospedale dell’Angelo of Mestre – Venice, Italy.
+Antonio Raviele is one of the Presidents of Venice Arrhythmias.
+Between 2008 and 2011 he was Chief of the Cardiology Division and Chief of the Cardiovascular Department of the Ospedale dell’Angelo of Mestre – Venice, Italy.
 He is now retired and works as cardiologist and arrhythmologist in his private office in Mestre-Venice.

 Dr. Raviele is married with Mrs. Carmen: they have two children, Michele and Francesca, who has recently given them two adorable grandchildren, Edoardo and Carlotta.